Marlins vs Guardians: Odds, Spread, and Total

-The Miami Marlins will try to win Game 2 of their three-game series against the Cleveland Guardians after dropping their last four games.
+The Miami Marlins will aim to win the rubber match of their three-game series against the Cleveland Guardians.

-The Marlins are third in the National League East Division with a record of 57-62.
-They fell 4-3 in the first game of this series.
-Miami gave up the game's winning run in the eighth inning after falling behind 3-0 early on, then tying the score with three runs in the fifth inning.
-The top of the lineup performed the majority of the work, as the offense amassed five hits.
-Eric Wagaman walked three times, setting the offensive pace.
+The Marlins are third in the National League East Division, with a 58-62 record.
+They won Game 2 by 13-4.
+Miami scored four runs in the first inning and continued to score throughout the game.
+Miami ended their four-game losing streak, as the offense scored in double digits for the first time since Aug.
+1. Jakob Marsee led the attack with four hits, two home runs, and seven RBIs.

-The Guardians rank second in the Central Division of the American League with a record of 62-56.
-Only one game separates them from the New York Yankees for the third wild card slot, and they are five and a half games behind the first-place Detroit Tigers.
-Six of Cleveland's last seven games have been victories.
-The pitching is improving, and they are winning the close games.
+The Guardians are second in the American League's Central Division, with a 62-57 record.
+Only one game separates them from the New York Yankees for the third wild card spot, and they are six and a half games behind the Detroit Tigers in first.
+Cleveland has not suffered a tough loss in a long time, and they will look to rebound in the finale.
+They were down 4-0 in Game 2 and rallied to tie it, but the bullpen could not stop the Marlins' bats.

 Spread